“With the Pilgrim Bandits, nothing is impossible” – Richard Wilkinson’s story

 Richard served in the British Army for 18 years.
 He served with the King’s Royal Hussars, the Armoured Regiment on the Challenger 2 Main Battle Tank, and undertook tours of Bosnia, Northern Ireland and Afghanistan.

-When he was out on operations in the Nahr-e-Saraj district of Helmand province, Afghanistan, in September 2012, Richard lost one of his colleagues to an IED blast.
-Whilst waiting to evacuate the area, he was shot through his lower right leg.
-The bullet damaged a nerve, leaving him with foot drop.
+On operations in the Nahr-e-Saraj district of Helmand province, Afghanistan, September 2012, Richard lost one of his colleagues to an IED blast.
+Whilst waiting to evacuate the area, he was shot through his lower right leg, the bullet damaged a nerve, leaving him with foot drop.
+Eventually he made the decision to have his lower leg amputated.

 Richard explains: “My injury meant I couldn’t live the active lifestyle that I like to live and I became very depressed.
 I felt I couldn’t do what I wanted to do.
 I went through years of surgery and nothing was working.
 I eventually made the hard decision to have my leg amputated just below the knee.
 Looking back, I am in a much happier place now as I can live my active lifestyle with much more ease and comfort.”